 We developed a series of discrete campaigns, starting with a set of animations in 16 community languages for NHS England as the basis for social media shares.

-In North London, we stood up a team within 24 hours to design and develop campaigns to engage young people using channels, messages and influencers that were clear, relatable and resonant.
+In North London, we formed a team within 24 hours to design and develop campaigns to engage young people using channels, messages and influencers that were clear, relatable and resonant.

 The challenge was to reach audiences in very specific postcode areas and age/demographic profiles, using social media channels such as Facebook, Instagram and TikTok.

 Our campaign drew on imagery quite different from traditional NHS campaigns, with extensive use of video and highly targeted social media, with one of the first uses of social media influencers at a local level.
 One of our organic influencer videos received approximately 100,000 views, trending on TikTok.

 As with all Verve Communications campaigns, this was built on systematic development of messages and exhaustive testing of different message and image combinations through dynamic split testing.